 - cycling safety along the Great Alpine Road

 - new ways to inform drivers of unique weather conditions in Alpine region

 - safety around schools and main streets on country highways

 - choke points in Wangaratta and Rutherglen.

 You can view and download our Country Roads: Your insights, our actions [PDF 10.85 Mb].

 What we're doing

-Your feedback was clear and has shaped our future plans for the regional road network across North Eastern Victoria.
+Your feedback helped shape plans for the regional road network across North Eastern Victoria.

-The 2018/19 Budget enables us to deliver a range of important projects including:
+The 2018/19 Budget enabled us to deliver a range of important road repairs including:

 Meet your Regional Director